Inklingo

 barata

-Use 'barata' specifically when you are talking about an item that was purchased at a very low price, often implying it was on sale or a special offer.
+Use 'barata' specifically for an item that was purchased at a low price, often implying it was on sale or a special offer.

 A large stack of colorful, neatly folded clothes with a big red arrow pointing down beside them, symbolizing a major sale event.